 Nick Thorpe was first western journalist based in Hungary as freelance correspondent for BBC, the Independent, and UPI.
 He covered collapse of Communism in Hungary, Romania, Czechoslovakia and East Germany.
 From 1990 he became East Europe correspondent for the newspaper Observer.
 He covered collapse of Yugoslavia and wars in Croatia, Bosnia, and Kosovo, Macedonia.
 Since 1996, Mr. Nick Thorpe is the correspondent of BBC in Central Europe.

-- Georgian Media Partnership Program Announces Winners for 2014
+- Georgian Media Partnership Program Announces 2015 Winners

-- 2013 GMPP COMPETITION FOR GEORGIAN REGIONAL TV AND RADIO OUTLETS
+- 2015 GMPP COMPETITION FOR GEORGIAN TBILISI-BASED TV OUTLETS